Tamarawsatech/WD-KARL_OLINDO/readme.md

 Guiding Question:
 - What is the project
+-- project is a digital resume website using html and css
 - Whats the purpose
+--the purpose of this activity is for students to sharpen their skills in web design
 - What are key components
+--consist of a perfonal background and experiences
 - What technology used and how it is used
+-- html and css

 ### Key Components
 <!-- TODO: List of Key Components -->